 Other Decorating Ideas Using Cranberries

 - For an attractive centerpiece, get some floating scented candles and a dish of water.
 Place the candles in the dish and let them float.
 Surround the candles with a handful of cranberries.

-- Take several asymmetrical pieces of transparent vases or glass cylinders and fill them halfway with cranberries.
+- Take several asymmetrical, transparent vases or glass cylinders and fill them halfway with cranberries.
 You can also place candles on top of the cranberries.
 This piece is ideal for table settings and the fireplace mantel.

-- Hang a string of cranberries on your window treatments or front porches and embellish them with Christmas card.
+- Hang a string of cranberries on your window treatments or front porches and embellish them with Christmas cards.
 Berries emit a pleasant fragrance that can last for several weeks.